Maryann Serra was kind enough to contribute her recipe for Anise Cookies…

 Thanks for sharing Maryann! -Mama Lisa

 This article was posted on Thursday, December 20th, 2012 at 6:27 pm and is filed under Anniversaries, Christenings, Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, Easter, Graduations, Holiday Recipes, Holidays Around the World, Italian, Italian American, Italian Anise Cookies, Italian Cuisine, Italy, Recipes of the World, USA, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “How To Make Italian Anise Cookies”